Skip to content

 Why this canton shifts the priorities

 In Canton Nidwalden, flat roofs on commercial buildings and multi-family homes represent the largest untapped solar area.
 Nidwalden actively promotes PV expansion through its energy law.
 New buildings require renewable energy systems – a PV system is the most common path to compliance.
 MuKEn 2014 implementation is progressing stepwise.
-Nidwalden tripled its energy fund: CHF 6.3 million for 43,000 residents = one of the highest per-capita subsidies in Switzerland.
+Nidwalden tripled its energy fund (around CHF 6.3 million with federal money) – but it funds the building envelope, heating replacement and solar thermal, not photovoltaics.
+For PV, the federal one-time payment and full tax deduction count.
 Agri-PV on alpine meadows: bifacial modules combine snow reflection with agriculture — dual income source.

 • In Canton Nidwalden, load distribution, wind uplift and roof-skin protection must be resolved before ordering materials.